heiwa0519/Wahba/README.md

 2. [Davenport's q method: A Vector Approach to the Algebra of Rotations with Applications (1968)][davenport1968]
 3. [SVD method: Attitude Determination using Vector Observations and Singular Value Decomposition (1968)][markley1968]
 4. [QUEST: Three-axis Attitude Determination from Vector Observations (1981)][shuster1981]
-5. [FOAM: Attitude Determination using Vector Observations, A Fast Optimal Matrix Algorithm (1993)][markley1993]
+5. [FOMA: Attitude Determination using Vector Observations, A Fast Optimal Matrix Algorithm (1993)][markley1993]
 6. [An Analytic Solution to Wahba's Problem (2013)][yang2013]
 7. [Attitude Determination using Newton's Method on Riemannian Manifold (2015)][yang2015]
 8. [FLAE: Fast Linear Quaternion Attitude Estimator Using Vector Observations (2017)][wu2017_newton] (Newton's method)